grafana/mimir/docs/internal/contributing/how-integration-tests-work.md

 ## How to run integration tests

-When integration tests run in CI, we build the Mimir docker image based on the PR code and then run the integration tests against it.
+When integration tests run in CI, we build the Mimir Docker image based on the PR code and then run the integration tests against it.
 When running tests **locally** you should build the Mimir Docker image first:

 ```
 make ./cmd/mimir/.uptodate